 Components for Synthetic Diamond Manufacture

 Wonderstone Ltd a subsidiary of Assore Ltd. has been mining a uniquely pure Pyrophyllite deposit, found in South Africa, since 1937.
-Wonderstone’s unique high density pyrophyllite has been used in the synthetic diamond industry for more than 60 years. we are also happy to report that, given our current rate of mining and market demand, and based on the in-situ resource, Wonderstone still has a remaining life of mine in excess of 100 years.
+Wonderstone’s unique high density pyrophyllite has been used in the synthetic diamond industry for more than 60 years. we are also happy to report that, given our current rate of mining and market demand, and based on the in-situ resource, Wonderstone still has a remaining life of mine well in excess of 30 years.

 Wonderstone as a company does not manufacture or sell synthetic diamonds (lab grown diamonds), we do however manufacture various components made from our unique high density Pyrophyllite.
 These components are mostly used as capsules / envelopes and gaskets in High Pressure High Temperature (HPHT) diamond synthesis processes.
 We have the capability produce these components ether through powder pressing our pyrophyllite or by directly machining from our natural pyrophyllite stone.
 The choice between powder pressed or natural pyrophyllite components would depend on the specifics of the application, as each form offers slightly different benefits with both offering an optimal balance between flow (gasket formation) and pressure transfer.